T

 Plaza de Armas

-The historic heart of Santiago, surrounded by significant buildings like the Metropolitan Cathedral and the Central Post Office.
-It's a vibrant public space perfect for people-watching and soaking in the city's atmosphere.
+The historic heart of Santiago, this plaza is surrounded by significant buildings like the Metropolitan Cathedral and the Central Post Office.
+It's a great place to people-watch and get a feel for the city's colonial past.

 2. Afternoon